Late-Breaking Science includes the following types of applications:

 Note that duplicate draft abstracts will not be deleted nor considered.

-The submitter, on behalf of all co-authors, accepts responsibility to ensure that data is not disclosed prior to the session itself
+The submitter, on behalf of all co-authors, accepts responsibility to ensure that data is not disclosed prior to the session.

-The clinical trial results presented at the Congress are embargoed until the time of the presentation in the scientific session.
+The clinical trial results presented at the Congress are embargoed until the start of the session in which the presentation is scheduled.
 Clinical trial sponsors must comply with the embargo.

-The embargo means that results from the trial cannot be presented or announced in any forum (written or oral) except at closed investigator meetings prior to the press conferences.
+The embargo means that results from the trial cannot be presented or announced in any forum (written or oral) except at closed investigator meetings prior to the event.
 Presentation in Satellite Symposia prior to the session is also prohibited.

-If an investigator or sponsoring organisation believes that it is required for legal reasons or for issues related to public health to release information about a late breaking clinical trial prior to the end of the embargo, the investigator or organisation must notify the Heart Failure 2017 Congress secretariat in advance in writing.
+If an investigator or sponsoring organization believes that it is required for legal reasons or for issues related to public health to release information about a late breaking clinical trial prior to the end of the embargo, the investigator or organization must notify the ESC Media Relations Department via email@example.com in advance in writing.

 If above rules are violated, the presentation may be withdrawn from the programme.
-Failure of investigators or sponsors to honor this embargo will also jeopardise future acceptance of clinical trials of the sponsors and presentations of the principal investigator at scientific sessions of the Heart Failure congress.
+Failure of investigators or sponsors to honor this embargo will also jeopardize future acceptance of clinical trials of the sponsors and presentations of the principal investigator at scientific sessions of the Congress.